Acelib25/Discord-Bot-JS/README.md

 # Discord-Bot-JS

-Feel free to borrow code snippets to help you develop your bot.
-Please don't steal the whole bot from me.
-If you use my code please credit me where it was used.

-Example:

-Some code you borrowed, etc

-"From AceJS by Acelib25 https://github.com/Acelib25/Discord-Bot-JS"
+This was a big learning opportunity for me and it was a blast to make.
+However, progress requires effort.
+While you CAN NOT take my bots code to use in your bot, you CAN use my code as a reference to inspire your code.
+I would be happy to explain my code choices and what they do.

 If you have any questions join my discord server or DM me :D